 Based on NPS and SHPO requirements, two (2) sets of criteria have been created to evaluate applications.
 These criteria are published in this HPF Subgrant Application Manual and are used by the SHPO to evaluate applications.
 No other criteria are used for scoring the applications.
 Criteria Set #1 is included in its entirety and a select sampling of questions from the Criteria Set #2 follow.
-Examples of the actual evaluation forms are located on our website Will need to be update link.
+Examples of the actual evaluation forms are located on our website https://shpo.nv.gov/HPF24